 - Students shall be expected to attend all classes on the day of the scheduled event.
 Failure to comply with these attendance regulations will result in a student being declared ineligible and not allowed to participate in the event.
-An exception may be made by the administration. - Students must be in good standing in all courses academically and behaviorally. - Students who has a significant number of absences or incomplete assessments may, in consultation with administration, be removed or suspended from extra-curricular activities until such time as an improvement has been made to these areas.
+An exception may be made by the administration. - Students must be in good standing in all courses academically and behaviorally. - Students who has a significant number of absences or incomplete assessments may, in consultation with

+- administration, be removed or suspended from extra-curricular activities until such time as an improvement has been made to these areas. - All school fees must be in good standing, or payment arrangements made, in order for the student to participate.